AN ADULT CHILD OF ADDICTION’S GUIDE

 Among the holiday cheer and winter months lurk the shadows of Seasonal Affective Disorder (SAD), casting a pall over even the most resilient spirits.
 For those of us who bear the legacy of growing up as Adult Children of Parents who had addiction issues (ACOAs), the challenge is magnified, as we grapple not only with the winter blues but also with the echoes of a tumultuous past.

 The Mayo Clinic describes SAD as a type of depression that’s related to changes in seasons — seasonal affective disorder (SAD) begins and ends at about the same times every year.
-Signs and symptoms may include:
+While the majority of Americans experience “winter blues,” approximately 1 – 10% of Americans (depending upon the study) experience this phenomenon during the summer.

 • Feeling listless, sad or down most of the day, nearly every day